viash-io/viash/README.md

 viash helps you turn a script (Bash/R/Python/Scala/JavaScript) into a reusable component.
-By providing some meta-data regarding its functionality and the platform on which you want to run the software, viash can help you:
+By providing some meta-data regarding its functionality, a runner and an engine on which you want to run the software, viash can help you:

 -   wrap your script in an executable with a CLI and –help